 The Sulman Prize is awarded for the best subject painting, genre painting or mural project by an Australian artist.

-People from all over the world join Sydney locals in anticipation for the various Archibald, Wynne and Sulman Prizes to be announced prior to opening, like the Packer's Prize and Overall Winners.
+The Archibald Prize was first awarded in 1921, People from all over the world join Sydney locals in anticipation for the various Archibald, Wynne and Sulman Prizes to be announced prior to opening, like the Packer's Prize and Overall Winners.

 Art Gallery Road, The Domain, Sydney, 1800 679 278